 Our Complete Album Set Exclusive collection in a velvet textile cover and laser-etch personalization on the cover.

-Instead, many photographers prefer to be pushing digital options and their clients – seeing the low price tag – don’t see the reason to rock the boat.
+Instead, many photographers prefer pushing digital options, and their clients – seeing the low price tag – don’t know the reason to rock the boat.

-In this way, even by offering printed albums and printed products in general you may be separating yourself from the herd.
-Yet, even if albums are around in your area don’t fold your hand; instead double down.
+In this way, even by offering printed albums and printed products, you may be separating yourself from the herd.
+Yet, even if albums are around in your area, don’t fold your hand; instead, double down.

-In fact, offering printed products is the perfect way to not only stand-out as a wedding photographer, but also appear more professional and credible.
+Offering printed products is the perfect way to not only stand out as a wedding photographer but also appear more professional and credible.

-Even if other photographers around you offer albums, offer a different type or size options, or packages.
+Even if other photographers around you offer albums, you can provide different types or size options or packages to stand out.
 Or, additionally, showcase more unique print products as well.
 Don’t be afraid to display a diverse print product sampling in your studio.

-Our Stacked Acrylic Print with Passepartout white background finish (optional) featuring a wedding image from professional photographer Hannah Lebershausen at Lebendige Fotografie.
+Our Stacked Acrylic Print with a Passe-partout white background finish (optional) features a wedding image from professional photographer Hannah Lebershausen at Lebendige Fotografie.

-As my psychology professor used to always say the one absolute truth in psychology is that people vary.
-While it’s certainly impossible to please everyone the “what would you like?,” personal consultative approach is much more appealing and professional than the one-size-fits-all, "I know best as a professional photographer" methodology.
+As my psychology professor always said, the one absolute truth in psychology is that people vary.
+While it’s impossible to please everyone, the “what would you like?” personal consultative approach is much more appealing and professional than the one-size-fits-all, "I know best as a professional photographer" methodology.
 Your clients will have different tastes.
-Therefore, guide them, but within reason, try to appease their tastes as much as you can.
+Therefore, guide them, but within reason, try to appease their preferences as much as you can.

 Also, consider price point as well.
-Albums and album bundles are often at the highest-end of the price spectrum; have other print product options that allow your clients to step down to what's comfortable/doable for them - and not step out the door.
-This process of walking down from a higher-priced item to a lower-priced one is know as down-selling.
-While, of course not ideal, it's much better than the 'no-selling' a lack of price and product diversity in your studio would promote.
+Albums and album bundles are often at the highest end of the price spectrum; have other print product options that allow your clients to step down to what's comfortable/doable for them - and not step out the door.
+This process of walking down from a higher-priced item to a lower-priced one is known as down-selling.
+While not ideal, it's much better than the 'no-selling' a lack of price and product diversity in your studio would promote.

-Just to expound on that point a bit further; offering printed products doesn’t need to mean only albums.
-Don’t be afraid to get creative and offer some printed photo products such as images boxes, folio boxes, three-fold print displays (Triplexes), album-box-USB package deals, or HD photo books.
-Once more, the more diverse and creative your studio display and offering the more unique, professional, and trustworthy you’ll appear to your clients.
+Just to expound on that point a bit further, offering printed products doesn’t need to mean only albums.
+Don’t be afraid to get creative and offer some printed photo products such as image boxes, folio boxes, three-fold print displays (Triplexes), album-box-USB package deals, or HD photo books.
+Once more, the more diverse and creative your studio displays and offers, the more unique, professional, and trustworthy you’ll appear to your clients.

 2) Be a Storyteller: The Story is the Sell